Online booking now available. You can still call us at (248) 825-3764 to book appointments

 The team at Ally Endocrinology treats diabetes using the knowledge they gain from on-site research studies.
 Depending on the type of diabetes you have and the severity of your symptoms, the team might recommend:

-Diabetes also increases your risk of mental illness.
+DM also increases your risk of mental illness.
 If necessary, the team can refer you to a psychiatrist, counselor, or therapist for mental health care.
+By receiving care at Ally Endocrinology, you gain access to treatments five to seven years before they’re available to other doctors in the community.

 To learn more about treatment for diabetes, request a consultation at Ally Endocrinology.
 Book online to schedule an appointment or call the nearest office today.